jina-ai/clip-as-service/docs/user-guides/server.md

 You may notice that there is a YAML file in our last ONNX example.
 All configurations are stored in this file.
 In fact, `python -m clip_server` does **not support** any other argument besides a YAML file.
 So it is the only source of the truth of your configs.

-And to answer your doubt, `clip_server` has two built-in YAML configs as a part of the package resources: one for PyTorch backend, one for ONNX backend.
+And to answer your doubt, `clip_server` has three built-in YAML configs as a part of the package resources.
 When you do `python -m clip_server` it loads the Pytorch config, and when you do `python -m clip_server onnx-flow.yml` it loads the ONNX config.
+In the same way, when you do `python -m clip_server tensorrt-flow.yml` it loads the TensorRT config.

-Let's look at these two built-in YAML configs:
+Let's look at these three built-in YAML configs:

 ````{tab} torch-flow.yml